10up/gutenberg-lessons/lessons/02-cta-lesson.md

 The next step is to add a new `RichText` component below the one for the `description` field that will manage the text of the CTA button.
 Be sure that this is only shown if the feature is enabled and that it sets and retrieves the associated attribute correctly.

+__A quick note on block UX best practices:__ Generally, speaking content such as text or setting a featured image should be input into the actual block and "settings" such as the CTA on/off toggle should be in the inspector toolbar.

 ### 4: Rendering the front-end.

 The intention for any block we create at 10up is to have the Block Editor experience match the front-end experience match as closely as possible.
 Update the `cta-starter/markup.php` to show the new attributes correctly ( including the optional CTA button )